 The Master of Arts in Sociology offered by the Department aims at training students to critically analyse the social environment in which they live and become self aware and responsible citizens.

 At the end of the two year M.A. course in which students not only take classes in all the important sub-disciplines of the subject but also attend a rigorous tutorial programme, they will not only have a comprehensive knowledge of important concepts and issues in sociology and society at large but will have also developed skills such as critical thinking, and the ability to formulate cogent arguments which will give them an edge in any profession that they wish to pursue.

-The Department will announce at least five elective courses to be taught in each of the two semesters making up the M.A.
-(Part – II) year before the start of the academic year.
+The Department will announce a list of elective courses to be taught in each of the two semesters making up the M.A.
+(Part–II) year before the start of the academic year.
 Generally, an elective course will be taught only if at least five students decide to take the course.
 Students will be required to convey their selection of particular elective courses by prescribed dates.

 Courses of Old Semester System (until 2018 Admissions)

 SOC 101: Sociological Theories